-Option Description -t type Specifies the transport for the endpoint.
-Transports are indicated by positive integers (1 for TCP, 2 for SSL, and 3 for UDP). -e encoding Specifies the encoding version used to encode the endpoint marshaled data. -v value Specifies the marshaled encoding of the endpoint in base-64 encoding.
+Option Description -t type Specifies the transport protocol for the endpoint.
+Transports are indicated by positive integers (1 for TCP, 2 for SSL, 3 for UDP etc.). -e encoding Specifies the encoding version used to encode the endpoint marshaled data. -v value Specifies the marshaled encoding of the endpoint in base-64 encoding.

 Exactly one each of the -t and -v options must be present in an opaque endpoint.
-If -e is not specified, the current encoding supported by the Ice runtime is assumed.
+If -e is not specified, the default encoding used by the Ice runtime is assumed.